£100k Childcare Cliff Edge Explained

 What adjusted net income means

 Adjusted net income is the figure HMRC uses to assess eligibility for government childcare entitlements.
 It is your gross income minus pension contributions, Gift Aid donations and trading losses.
 It is not the same as your salary or your P60 gross figure.
+See HMRC's official definition.

 Adjusted net income is not your gross salary.
 It is calculated as: